Letchworth High School, Gainesville

-Letchworth High School encompasses grades 9–12 in Gainesville, New York.
+Letchworth High School is a public high school in Gainesville, New York.
+It is part of the Letchworth Central School District and serves the towns of Gainesville, Pike, Castile, and Eagle, and the villages of Silver Springs and Bliss.

 Letchworth library

 The mission of the Letchworth Central Middle and High School Library Media Program is to "ensure that students and staff are effective and discriminating life-long users of information."
 Effective use of information requires access to information in traditional, up-to-date, and future methods of technologies.
 It is essential that the school library media program be integrated into the existing curriculum of every classroom, since "no one part of the system can achieve satisfactory results without the cooperation of other parts of the whole."

 Teachers

 The Student-Teacher Ratio is 12.

 Average years teaching is 13, Average years teaching in district is 11, First-year teachers 3%.